 Who should write the Sponsorship Support Letter?

-Who you choose to write the support letter really matters.
+Who you choose to write the immigration letter of support really matters.
 They should be a close friend or family member you’ve had contact with on a fairly regular basis and who knows your spouse and is familiar with your relationship.
 Ask yourself the following questions about the person you choose to write the support letter:

 - Were they at your wedding?
 If not ask someone else who was at your wedding to write it.